Answers to questions about requirements, applications, and more.

 What do I need to be admitted?

 That depends on whether you are a freshman coming from high school, a transfer student, an international student, or a graduate student.
 See the Applications section for the requirements that fit you.
-If your questions aren’t answered there, you contact your admissions counselor for advice and info.
+If your questions aren’t answered there, you contact your admission counselor for advice and information.

 What is the application deadline?

 For application deadlines and a full list of important dates, see the dates and deadlines page.
 All deadlines are “postmarked by” dates (not received-by dates).